MisspeledName/miku.gg-Site-Tweaks/README.md

 ## Installing
 You'll need a userstyle manager that supports the stylus preprocessor such as the Stylus browser extension.

-You can find into on how to install Stylus here.
+You can find info on how to install Stylus here.
 <br>https://github.com/openstyles/stylus

 From there I recommend installing the userstyle from my userstyles.world page.